mehulagg/gitlab/doc/user/project/requirements/index.md

 To import requirements:

-1. Navigate to a project's Requirements list page.
+1. Navigate to a project's Requirements page.
-1. If existing requirements are present, click the import icon at the top right, next to the **Edit requirements** button.
+   - If the project already has existing requirements, click the import icon (**{import}**) at the top right.
-1. For a project without any requirements, click the button labeled **Import CSV** in the middle of the page.
+   - For a project without any requirements, click **Import CSV** in the middle of the page.
-1. Select the file and click the **Import requirements** button.
+1. Select the file and click **Import requirements**.

 The file is processed in the background and a notification email is sent to you once the import is complete.